Open menu

 Baseball Head Coach

-Neale Richardson enters his ninth season as the head coach of the Baseball Bobcats.
+Neale Richardson enters his tenth season as the head coach of the Baseball Bobcats.

-Richardson’s collegiate coaching record currently stands at 204-179.
+Richardson’s collegiate coaching record currently stands at 248-199.
 Each year of his tenure, Richardson has been adding strong recruits to his team, and this year is no exception.
-With 30+ wins four of the last six seasons, the Bobcats look to continue building success on the diamond.
+With 30+ wins five of the last seven seasons, the Bobcats look to continue building success on the diamond.

 Richardson is well known in the Ozarks area, having served 19 years in the Forsyth R-III Public School system as a high school principal, assistant principal, physical education teacher, coach, and athletic director.
 Richardson’s on-field experience includes coaching high school baseball from 1996-2009 in Forsyth and 1985-1995 in Seymour, as well as playing at North Arkansas Community Technical College from 1980-1982.
 As a high school coach, Richardson compiled a successful overall record of 552-217-1 and was inducted into the Missouri High School Baseball Coaches Association Hall of Fame in 2006.